CBielstein/APRSsharp/README.md

 GitHub release.
 Creating a release will publish nuget packages to Nuget.org list.

-### Testing the project/application binary file
+### Running the project/application binary file

-To test the generated console application binary, go to the APRSsharp folder (`src\AprsSharp\src\APRSsharp`).
+To run the generated console application binary, go to the APRSsharp folder (`src\AprsSharp\src\APRSsharp`).

 Run the command `dotnet run` which will run AprsSharp with default parameters.